 WLS Programs in Tanzania

-World Leadership School works with host communities and schools in the Rift Valley of Tanzania.
-A typical School-to-School Partnership program allows students to work on a community project at a local school and gather a rich and unique glimpse into daily life in Tanzania.
+World Leadership School provides Tanzania student travel opportunities with host communities and schools in the Rift Valley of Tanzania.
+A typical School-to-School Partnership program allows students volunteering abroad in Tanzania to work on a community project at a local school and gather a rich and unique glimpse into daily life in Tanzania.
 World Leadership Foundation launched a TabLab program in Karatu, Tanzania in 2014.
 Students on a TabLab Partnership program shadow local students and local TabLab Teacher Trainers participating in this unique program that is designed to deepen learning and bridge the digital divide.
 On a typical NGO Partnership program, students will learn from and work with local leaders that are doing inspiring work in education, medicine, women’s empowerment, and much more.

 Tanzania, the largest country in East Africa, is bordered by the Indian Ocean to the east and the great lakes of the Rift Valley to the west.
 Much of the central terrain is a high plateau that lies between the east and west branches of the Rift Valley, the birthplace of humankind.
 The savanna grasslands of Tanzania are home to a magnificent array of animals, with Ngorongoro Crater having the most intense concentration of mammal species on earth.
 In addition to its natural wonders, Tanzania is well-known for the warmth and politeness of its people, who number 35 million.
 Unlike many of its East African neighbors, Tanzania is notable for its relative stability.